SpiralBL0CK/Learning-History-of-CFF-bug-in-iphone/README.md

 ![1](https://github.com/SpiralBL0CK/Learning-History-of-CFF-bug-in-iphone/assets/25670930/469a7826-f09d-40e0-9dc5-c72e3b7ebb79)

-Why is that ? at the moment of writing this document i have no ideea but i will update once i know why we search for this.
+Why is that ?
+Because i presume that they want to gether info about the font used in the pack .
+From the docs, they say:"All the strings, with the exception of the FontName and CIDFontName strings which appear in the Name INDEX, used by different fonts within the FontSet are collected together into an INDEX structure and are referenced by a 2-byte unsigned number called a string identifier or SID.These strings, known as the standard strings, describe all the names used in the ISOAdobe and Expert character sets" .
 Anyways one interesting thing to note here is that we skipped roughly 41 bytes in order to get to the string.

 ![1](https://github.com/SpiralBL0CK/Learning-History-of-CFF-bug-in-iphone/assets/25670930/79b606ab-c340-44c7-aae6-e504ed205af3)